 One of the most popular algorithms is scheduled list-based algorithm Min-min [13].
 Min-min sets high scheduling priority to tasks which have the shortest execution time.
 The main drawback of scheduled list-based algorithms is that they do not analyze the whole task graph.

 One of the important classes of computational problems is problem-oriented workflow applications executed in distributed computing environment [14].
 A problem-oriented workflow application can be represented by a directed graph whose vertices are tasks and arcs are data flows.
 Problem-oriented scheduling (POS) algorithm is proposed.
 The POS algorithm takes into account both specifics of the problem-oriented jobs and multi-core structure of the computing system nodes.
 The POS algorithm is designed for use in distributed computing systems with manycore processors.
-The algorithm allows one to schedule execution of one task on several processor cores with regard to constraints on scalability of the task.Typical Tools for Cloud Workflow Scheduling Research are CloudSim and WorkflowSim [9].
+The algorithm allows one to schedule execution of one task on several processor cores with regard to constraints on scalability of the task.

+Cloud computing can satisfy the different service requests with different configuration, deployment condition and service resources of various user at different time point.
+With the influence of multidimensional factors, it is unreality to test with different parameters in actual cloud computing center.
+Typical Tools for Cloud Workflow Scheduling Research are CloudSim and WorkflowSim [9].
 CloudSim is a toolkit (library) for simulation of cloud computing scenarios.
 It provides basic classes for describing data centers, virtual machines, applications, users, computational resources, and policies for management of diverse parts of the system (e.g., scheduling and provisioning).

 WorkflowSim extends the CloudSim simulation toolkit by introducing the support of workflow preparation and execution with an implementation of a stack of workflow parser, workflow engine and job scheduler.
 WorkflowSim is used for validating Graph algorithm, distributed computing, workflow scheduling, resource provisioning and so on.
 Compared to CloudSim and other workflow simulators, WorkflowSim provides support of task clustering that merges tasks into a cluster job and dynamic scheduling algorithm that jobs matched to a worker node whenever a worker node become idle.

-e a new roblem-riented cheduling algorithm for distributed computing environments, which uses heuristic score-based approach based on the HEFT algorithm for the task of the problem-oriented scheduling in cloud environments.
+In the following sections we would present a new problem-oriented resource scheduling algorithm for distributed computing environments, which uses heuristic score-based approach based on the HEFT algorithm for the task of the problem-oriented scheduling in cloud environments.

 Computing environment model